fabioalvescarvalho/wearables/README.md

 ___The functional hardware prototype (MVP)___
 is built using the Gadgeteer prototyping toolkit.
 Key files as well as descriptions of the soft- and hardware are found in the Gadgeteer_hardware folder.

-The hardware prototype was made to be compatible with both Speech-to-text and eyetracking soft- and hardware, and efforts to merge these technologies are ongoing.
+For further details of the project, see our project website

-For further details of the project, see our project website https://2015.spaceappschallenge.org/project/the-personal-display/
+https://2015.spaceappschallenge.org/project/the-personal-display/